The boredom of the night shift.

 “Okay… is this a bad dream?”
 Said Cole as he checked his own body.

 He still had all his stuff with him; his tool-studded belt, his overly heavy laptop bag, his sweaty overalls and his beloved 18” wrench.

 Finding nothing wrong with himself, Cole decided to put his hand on one of the rusty black metal walls.
-It was cold to the touch and rugged.
-It was real, but his mind hadn’t yet connected all the dots.
+It was cold to the touch and rugged, but it somehow felt as if his mind hadn’t yet connected all the dots.

 He turned his face towards the corridor as he spoke.